graniticio/granitic/doc/tutorial/007-database-write.md

 ```

 in the database, it is _not_ marked as required.
 If the `FirstYearActive` parameter is missing (or set to `nil`),
-the [QueryManager](https://godoc.org/github.com/graniticio/granitic/v2/facility/querymanager) will substitute the value
-`null` when generating the query, because we configured the [QueryManager](https://godoc.org/github.com/graniticio/granitic/v2/facility/querymanager)
+the [QueryManager](https://godoc.org/github.com/graniticio/granitic/v2/facility/querymanager) will substitute the value `null` when generating the SQL query, because we configured the
-to run in `SQL` mode in the previous tutorial.
+[QueryManager](https://godoc.org/github.com/graniticio/granitic/v2/facility/querymanager) to run in `SQL` mode in the previous tutorial.

 ## Executing the query and capturing the ID